 ‘Olive green is a great colour for east-facing rooms,’ says Cathryn Helsby, marketing manager and colour expert at Earthborn.
 ‘These spaces often have green/blue undertones and it’s best to play to this.
 Similarly, olive would also work well in north-facing rooms: instead of competing with the lack of light, we recommend embracing it.’

-In times of uncertainty, such as now, we often crave warmer tones that will enrich our homes and create a cocooning sanctuaries to shut ourselves away.
-Moving away from charcoal greys and navy blues, with a colder outlook, 2021 steers towards the warmer tones of reds and plum.
+In times of uncertainty we often crave warmer tones, ones that will enrich our homes and create a cocooning sanctuary to shut ourselves away.
+Moving away from charcoal greys and navy blues, with a colder outlook, this year we’re steering towards the warmer tones of reds and plum.
 These rich saturated hues are effortlessly chic by day and cosy by night, welcoming a grounded but luxurious atmosphere to any room.

 ‘Bold yet natural pairings are also on trend, with strong greens being paired with striking tones such as ‘Chocolate Colour’, or rich ‘Baked Cherry’ in combination with ‘Invisible Green’ to create dramatic yet intimate and inviting interiors’ explains Ruth Mottershead, Creative Director Little Greene.